containernetworking/plugins/plugins/main/bridge/README.md

 * `mtu` (integer, optional): explicitly set MTU to the specified value.
 Defaults to the value chosen by the kernel.
 * `hairpinMode` (boolean, optional): set hairpin mode for interfaces on the bridge.
 Defaults to false.
 * `ipam` (dictionary, required): IPAM configuration to be used for this network.
+* `promiscMode` (boolean, optional): set promiscuous mode on the bridge.
+Defaults to false.